Exercises for osteochondrosis of the cervical spine. Gymnastic exercises for the cervical spine

 Exercise 2

 Starting position, as in the first exercise.
 Slowly lower your head down, pressing your chin to your chest as much as possible.
-If possible, try to feel the dimple in your chest with your chin.
+If possible, try to feel the dimple on your chest with your chin.

 Exercise 3